 Quiet and gorgeous Upper East Side location near Central Park and Madison Avenue shopping

-Located on a posh block just off Central Park on the Upper East Side, the Surrey shares the street with multimillion dollar townhouses.
-The luxury boutiques of Madison Avenue are just around the corner (as is the Whitney Museum of American Art, one block down), and there's a restaurant from star chef Daniel Boulud downstairs.
-While traffic on Madison Avenue and the occasional party at the Whitney can get loud, this by and large remains a very quiet, sedate neighborhood in the evenings.
+Located on a posh residential block just one block from Central Park, The Surrey shares the street with multimillion dollar townhouses.
+The luxury boutiques of Madison Avenue are just around the corner (as is the Whitney Museum of American Art, one block down).
+While traffic on Madison Avenue and the occasional party at the Whitney can get loud, this by and large remains a quiet, sedate neighborhood in the evenings.
 New York doesn't get much more exclusive than this.